gradle/gradle/subprojects/docs/src/docs/release/notes.md

 The default tool versions of the following code quality plugins have been updated:

+- The Checkstyle plugin now uses 8.12 instead of 6.19 by default.
 - The CodeNarc plugin now uses 1.2.1 instead of 1.1 by default.

 ### `CopySpec.duplicatesStrategy` is no longer nullable